BladeBud/ETS/README.md

 cd event-ticket-system
 npm install

-Při použití kódu buďte obezřetní.
 Configure environment variables: Create a .env file and add necessary environment variables, such as:

-DATABASE_URL=mongodb://localhost:27017/event-tickets
-EMAIL_SERVICE_API_KEY=your_api_key
+DATABASE_URL=
-or add in application.properties your own mail
+add in application.properties your own mail

 Run the development server:
 Bash